Shadowfax221/553.806_Capstone_HandGesture/README.md

 ### Self-implemented neural network with tensorflow

 Used tensorflow to build another model with tensorflow.
+Reference: [kivini](https://github.com/kinivi/hand-gesture-recognition-mediapipe).
 The process includes:
 - Turning landmarks into csv files.
 - Using data in csv file for training in custom tensorflow neural network.
 - Testing result in a local livestream.